 - Headless Horseman: Episode 19 features a headless biker.

-- Heel Realization: In Episode 5, Dattou stops his evil self from cutting off Keichirou's legs when he realizes how Keichirou reminds him of himself when he was alive.
+- Heel Realization: In Episode 5, Dattou stops his evil self from cutting off Keiichirou's legs when he realizes how Keiichirou reminds him of himself when he was alive.

 - Heroic Sacrifice: